 While my cauliflower was braising, I whipped up another batch of almond ricotta and then added big dollops of it to the pizza after spreading on the cauliflower sauce.
 To finish, once the pizza comes out of the oven, generously sprinkle it with more chopped fresh oregano.
 This Sicilian cauliflower pizza is SO flavorful despite being easy to prep and cook with not too many ingredients.
 I hope you enjoy!

-- Pizza dough of your choice, room temperature (use your favorite recipe, store-bought, or my amaranth or whole wheat dough recipes)
+- 1 pizza dough room temperature (use your favorite recipe, store-bought, or my amaranth or whole wheat dough recipes)

-- ¾ teaspoon crushed red pepper flakes (or to taste, please see notes)
+- 3/4 tsp crushed red pepper flakes (or to taste, please see notes)

-- 1 head of cauliflower, finely-chopped (smaller than florets)
+- 1 head cauliflower finely-chopped (smaller than florets)

 - 1 cup vegetable broth